10+ Years in Automation, PLC and HMIs. Working with most major Automation and Instrumentation vendors

 What Are Arrays?

-Arrays are also good for "Chunking" of data, for example a motor may send a packet of information to your PLC over a network.
-This packet could consist of the motors Speed, Temperature, Voltage etc. If you have 10 motors, grouping all of the data together in to a Speed Array, or Temperature Array could prove beneficial when it comes to checking that data later on.
+Arrays are also good for "chunking" data.
+For example, a motor may send a packet of information to your PLC over a network.
+This packet could consist of the motor's speed, temperature, voltage, and more.
+If you have 10 motors, grouping all of the data together into a speed array, or temperature array could prove beneficial when it comes to checking that data later on.

-So what actually IS an array?
+So, what IS an array?
 An array is a group of common typed elements, declared by a parent name.
 For example:

 The above declaration would result in "MyArray" having 10 elements, all of the BOOL type.
 You cannot have different data types in an array, but you can have arrays of arrays: